 Starts out with a tribe of African cannibals imitating Native Americans.
 After this, they do the new Warner Bros.
 Looney Tunes theme "The Merry-Go-Round Broke Down."
 Then a sloppy stuttering salesman knocks on their doors, and they bring him in and put him in a pot of boiling water.
 The queen of the tribe wants to see the man.
 She falls in love with him.
 They get married, but when the salesman sees he has to kiss the bride, he decides he'd be better off being dinner for a tribe of hungry cannibals.
-Written by

 Steve Siegert <email@example.com>